MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/sids-not-resolve-into-friendly-names.md

 The most commonly used Capability SID is:
 S-1-15-3-1024-1065365936-1281604716-3511738428-1654721687-432734479-3232135806-4053264122-3456934681

-Windows 10, version 1809 uses more than 300 capability SIDs.
+Windows 10, version 1809 uses more than 300 Capability SIDs.

 ## More information

 > [!Important]
-> Don't delete capability SIDS from either the registry or file system permissions.
-Removing a capability SID from file system permissions or registry permissions may cause a feature or application to function incorrectly.
-After you remove a capability SID, you cannot use the UI to add it back.
+> Don't delete Capability SIDS from either the registry or file system permissions.
+Removing a Capability SID from file system permissions or registry permissions might cause a feature or application to function incorrectly.
+After you remove a Capability SID, you cannot use the UI to add it back.

 When you're troubleshooting an unresolved SID, make sure that it isn't a Capability SID.
 To get a list of all of the Capability SIDs, follow these steps: